Battle of Quatre Bras: Prelude

 This nine-hour delay meant it was too late for him to move his army in sufficient strength to provide von Blücher with support on 16 June at the Battle of Ligny.
-Wellington did not order his entire army to Quatre Bras on 16 June, still suspecting a flanking maneuver through Mons (he was later to claim to be doing so to cover his misjudgment, although the orders issued and received do not support Wellington’s version of the action).
+Wellington did not order his entire army to Quatre Bras on 16 June, still suspecting a flanking maneuver through Mons.
 The headquarters of the Anglo-allied First Corps (Prince of Orange's), however, decided to ignore Wellington's order that it should assemble in and around Nivelles, instead opting to take the initiative and converge on Quatre Bras.

 Napoleon's original plan for 16 June was based on the assumption that the Coalition forces, which had been caught off guard, would not attempt a risky forward concentration; he intended therefore to push an advanced guard as far as Gembloux, for the purpose of feeling for and warding off von Blücher.
 To assist in this operation, the reserve would move first to Fleurus to reinforce Marshal Grouchy who was tasked with driving back the Prussian troops.
 However, once the French were in possession of Sombreffe, Napoleon planned to swing the reserve westwards to join with Marshal Ney, who—it was supposed—would have by that time secured the Quatre Bras crossroad.

 Accordingly Marshal Ney, to whom III Cavalry Corps (Kellermann) was now attached, was to mass at Quatre Bras and push an advance guard 10 km northward of that place, sending a connecting division at Marbais to link him with Grouchy.
 The center and left wing together would then make a night-march toward Brussels.
 The Coalition forces would thus be forcefully separated, and all that remained would be to destroy each in detail.
 Napoleon now awaited further information from his wing commanders at Charleroi, where he massed the VI Corps (Lobau's), to save it, if possible, from a harassing countermarch, as it appeared likely that it would only be needed for the march to Brussels.